Omnidirectional camera

-In photography, an omnidirectional camera (from "omni", meaning all), also known as 360-degree camera, is a camera having a field of view that covers approximately the entire sphere or at least a full circle in the horizontal plane.
+In photography, an omnidirectional camera (from "omni", meaning all), also known as 360-degree camera, is a camera having a field of view that covers at least a full circle (360°) in the horizontal plane, up to a full sphere (1 spat).

 Omnidirectional cameras are important in areas where large visual field coverage is needed, such as in panoramic photography and robotics.

 Overview

 A camera normally has a field of view that ranges from a few degrees to, at most, 180°.
 This means that it captures, at most, light falling onto the camera focal point through a hemisphere.
 In contrast, an ideal omnidirectional camera captures light from all directions falling onto the focal point, covering a full sphere.
 In practice, however, most omnidirectional cameras do not cover the entire sphere.
 Many cameras which are referred to as omnidirectional cover the full 360° along the equator of the sphere but exclude the top and bottom.
 In the case that they do cover the full sphere, the captured light rays do not intersect exactly in a single focal point.

 Various techniques can be used to generate 360-degree images.